rach16/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Each assignment will have a few of the following categories of exercises:

-- **❓ Questions** – These will be questions that you will be expected to gather the answer to!
+- ❓ **Questions** – these will be questions that you will be expected to gather the answer to!
 These can appear as general questions, or questions meant to spark a discussion in your breakout rooms!

-- **🏗️ Activities** – These will be work or coding activities meant to reinforce specific concepts or theory components.
+- 🏗️ **Activities** – these will be work or coding activities meant to reinforce specific concepts or theory components.

-- **🚧 Advanced Builds (optional)** – Take on a challenge!
+- 🚧 **Advanced Builds (optional)** – Take on a challenge!
 These builds require you to create something with minimal guidance outside of the documentation.
 Completing an Advanced Build earns full credit in place of doing the base assignment notebook questions/activities.

-## 📋 Main Assignment
+### Main Assignment

 In the following assignment, you are required to take the app that you created for the AIE8 challenge (from [this repository](https://github.com/AI-Maker-Space/The-AI-Engineer-Challenge)) and conduct what is known, colloquially, as a "vibe check" on the application.

 You will be required to submit a link to your GitHub, as well as screenshots of the completed "vibe checks" through the provided Google Form!

-> **📝 NOTE:** This will require you to make updates to your personal class repository.
-Instructions on that process can be found [here](https://github.com/AI-Maker-Space/AIE8/tree/main/00_Setting%20Up%20Git)!
+> NOTE: This will require you to make updates to your personal class repository, instructions on that process can be found [here](https://github.com/AI-Maker-Space/AIE8/tree/main/00_Setting%20Up%20Git)!

-### 🏗️ Activity #1: Vibe Check Evaluation
+#### 🏗️ Activity #1:

 Please evaluate your system on the following questions: